Kalbiyya: During the French mandate

 Following the end of Ottoman rule after World War I, Syria became part of the French mandate, which was subdivided into separate territories including an Alawite State.
 By 1930, Syria as a whole had an Alawite population of 213,870, of which 50,700 were Kalbiyya.

 The Alawite community was divided between "separatists" who supported the maintenance of a separate Alawite state and "nationalists" or "unionists", who advocated integration into a wider Syrian or even pan-Arab state.
 The Kalbiyya leadership was similarly divided and through the 1920s and 1930s individual chiefs shifted between separatism and the nationalist/unionist position depending on prevailing opinions within the tribe.
 Nevertheless, in the negotiations leading to the Alawite State joining the Mandatory Syrian Republic in 1936, even nationalist Kalbiyya chiefs signed letters asking for separation from Syria to be maintained for fear of Sunni domination.
-One of the Kalbiyya leaders whose signature appears on one of the letters was Ali Sulayman, father of Hafez Al-Assad, later president of Syria.
+One of the Kalbiyya leaders whose signature appears on one of the letters was Ali Sulayman, father of Hafez al-Assad, later president of Syria.
+It should, however, be noted that historian Stefan Winter has questioned the authenticity of these letters.